 Step 1.
 Prep & cut wood

-Use a pencil to trace metal circle bin on small piece of ½” plywood.
+Use a pencil to trace the metal circle bin on a small piece of ½” plywood.
 We had this scrap piece that was perfect.
-Mark the middle of the circle because we only need a half circle.
+Mark the middle of the circle because we only need a half-circle.

 You can lightly sand the edges with an orbital sander and 150 grit sandpaper once it’s cut to smooth everything out.

-Finish prepping wood by lightly coating with a few coats of acrylic sealer.
+Finish prepping wood by lightly coating it with a few coats of acrylic sealer.

 Step 2.
 Attach wood to metal circle bin